Student Spotlight – Lucia Ribisi

 What effect do you hope your research has in your field, at UCLA, in your community, or in the world?

-Student Spotlight – Diego Mesa
+Student Spotlight – Daisy Ramirez

-Meet UCLA undergraduate researcher Diego Mesa!
+Meet fourth-year undergraduate researcher Daisy Ramirez!

 How did you first get interested in your research project?